FINMA (Swiss Financial Market Supervisory Authority): An Overview

 Advantages of using this list:

 If a company is not in the register, it might mean it lacks a license and operates outside the legal framework.
+In some cases, this could also indicate a pending or completed deregistration.
+Learn more about such scenarios in Company Status Strike-Off Explained.
 In such a case, it is advisable to contact FINMA for additional verification.

 The official FINMA register is a vital tool for maintaining financial market transparency.
 Using FINMA search and the FINMA list of regulated entities allows clients, partners, and investors to check companies, reduce risk, and avoid scams.